 Does a furnace filter filter pet dander?

 The filter traps the dander particles as air circulates through the HVAC system.
-Essentially the filter material is able to trap the pet dander particles removing them from the air as the air passes through.
+Essentially, the filter material traps the pet dander particles, removing them from the air as the air passes through.
 The filtration happens continuously when the air is flowing.

 How often do you change the furnace filter with pets?